Webpage created: April 28, 2021

 were C R Searle and Sons Limited, house furnishers; Spooner and Company

-For a list of the occupants of Old Town Street in 1852 CLICK HERE.
+For the Occupants of Old Town Street in 1852 CLICK HERE.